-Analysis | The GOP floats punishing 13 of its members.
-Their sin?
-Giving Biden a ‘win.’
+Analysis | GOP floats punishment for its 13 apostates

 Punchbowl News reported Tuesday that there is a nascent movement to strip those members of their committees, and former Trump White House chief of staff Mark Meadows endorsed that approach later in the day.

-The idea builds upon right’s widespread denunciation of the 13, which cropped up shortly after they delivered what wound up being the decisive votes for the $1.2 trillion package Friday.
+The idea builds upon the right’s widespread denunciation of the 13, which cropped up shortly after they delivered what wound up being the decisive votes for the $1.2 trillion package Friday.

 It’s difficult to imagine something better epitomizing our modern politics today — especially when you look at the stated reasons for it.

 Very little of the pushback is about the bill having been bad.
-After all, even President Donald Trump was pitching a $1 trillion infrastructure package as a candidate five years ago.
+After all, even Donald Trump was pitching a $1 trillion infrastructure package as a candidate five years ago.
 Instead, these members’ true sin, according to accounts like Meadows’s, was in handing a president of the other party a “win.”

-Meadows delivered his comments Tuesday, as it happens, while appearing on the show of the very same Trump adviser who had spearheaded Trump’s own $1 trillion infrastructure push, Steve Bannon.
+Meadows delivered his comments Tuesday, as it happens, while appearing on the show of the very same Trump adviser who had spearheaded Trump’s own $1 trillion infrastructure push, Stephen K. Bannon.

 “They stripped Marjorie Taylor Greene of her committees for not even voting against the Republican Party,” Meadows said.
 “These people voted for Joe Biden, for a infrastructure bill that will clear the way for more socialist spending that, quite frankly, gives Joe Biden a win.”